 Any new appointments and re-appointments to the Board of Foundation Governors are a matter for the consideration of the Archbishop of Southwark.
-All administration is carried out by the Education Commission serving the Roman Catholic Archdiocese of Southwark.
+All administration is carried out in accordance with a published process by the Education Commission serving the Roman Catholic Archdiocese of Southwark.
+Enhanced DBS clearance is obtained by the college.
 The Governing Body is responsible for ensuring that appropriate training is provided as required.